Wondering which Greek cities to visit in Greece? The choice can be overwhelming.

 Rhodes city is often overlooked in favour of the island’s quieter resort towns.
 This is a shame as the island capital certainly has plenty to offer.

 The city consists of two parts: an old town and a new town.
 Both are spectacular in their own way.

-The architecture of old town Rhodes tells the story of the various countries and civilisations that have conquered and left their mark on the island over the centuries.
+The architecture of the old town of Rhodes tells the story of the various countries and civilisations that have conquered and left their mark on the island over the centuries.
 Here you will find classical-era homes that sit beside ramshackle Ottoman houses, and Italian churches.

 The “new” part of Rhodes is everything that you would expect of a modern Mediterranean city.
-This cosmopolitan area boasts boutique stores, a raucous nightlife scene, world-class dining options and long stretches of white-sand beaches.
+This cosmopolitan area boasts boutique stores, a raucous nightlife scene, world-class dining options, and long stretches of white-sand beaches.